yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 7. Click Add button
 8. Select needed products

-!!You should select product from catalog which was selected in price list assignment.
+> You should select product from catalog which was selected in price list assignment.

 ### How to add new currency